v0.5.0

 ];

-// Create a table with pagination
+// Create table instance with pagination

-const table = reactiveTable(data, columns, {
+const table = reactiveTable(data, columns).use(

-pagination: reactivePagination({
+reactivePagination({

 pageSize: 10, // Items per page